 For exterior murals new render or old render made good is fine, prepped with an appropriate primer.

 How do we know what the finished murals will look like?

 Plaster, old paint, wallpaper (not vinyls), wood, mdf, glass, tiles, brick, all-sorts really.

 Do you do Murals for businesses?

 We can discuss ideas in the beginning and get a feel for what is wanted.
-To help you understand exactly what the finished murals will look like, I will submit sketches if required for your edit and/or approval (there will be a charge for this, redeamable if the commission is completed), and show examples of my previous work.
+To help you, and me, understand what the finished mural might look like, I can submit sketches or composites created on the computer, for you to peruse, and show examples of my previous work.
+There will be a charge for this sketching stage.
 Once approved, a firm price will be quoted, or an estimate for larger (i.e longer) commissions.
 This way you will have a pretty good idea of what the end results will look like and what it will cost.